 I love grouping my French students for games, speaking activities or quick-shares, but I also want everyone working and all students to be included.
-Does that happen when students pick their own partners?
-Not always!
-So, in my class, I use student grouping cards in French class ALL THE TIME!
+I needed an easy way to group students, because when students pick their own partners, it’s not always fair for every student.
+In my class, I use student grouping cards in ALL THE TIME!

 To help students learn vocabulary, I use these cards with images.
-There are different vocabulary topics depending on whether you want to pair students up or put them in groups of 2, 3, o4 5.
+There are different vocabulary topics depending on whether you want to pair students up or put them in groups of two, three, four, or five.

 Sometimes, I want to focus on an aspect of francophone culture, so instead of using the cards with images, I use these cards with words-only.
 There are places in Paris, French speaking countries, French châteaux, and French cities.

 It’s really easy to extend the learning for a quick five-minute introduction to culture by pulling choosing one place and pulling up a few images to show students.